 Bad fighting & potential negative effects

 Although arguments between parents may be unrelated to the children, fighting in the “wrong” way in front of them threaten their emotional stability and social adjustment.
-Verbal or physically aggressive fights, cold wars, those that are related to the child have the worst impact.
+Verbal or physically aggressive fights, cold wars, and those that are related to the child have the worst impact.
 It is important that the child does not see out-of-control rage.
 If a child is constantly hearing conflicts which are unresolved, he or she will face attachment difficulties and trust issues.
 Conflict affects a child’s emotional security of the family.

 When a child is emotionally distressed, he or she may act out by distracting the parents during the argument, or through aggression and hostile acts.
-Others may become withdrawn, depressed or anxious and this may unfortunately be undetected.
+Others may become withdrawn, depressed or anxious and this may, unfortunately, be undetected.
 For the very young, such as infants, they may not comprehend the exchange but may be able to sense the negative voice tones (shrill or loud).
 They are incapable of understanding that the parents are not fighting about them and may be confused.
 Children are sensitive, even at one year of age!

 It’s between the adults – What has Parenting got to do with it?